 Sexual offenses against children constitute a significant proportion of reported criminal sexual acts.
-For older adolescents (ie, 17 to 18 yr old), ongoing sexual interest or involvement with a 12- or 13-yr-old may not meet the clinical criteria for a disorder.
+For older adolescents (ie, 17 to 18 years old), ongoing sexual interest or involvement with a 12- or 13-year-old may not meet the clinical criteria for a disorder.
 However, legal criteria may be different from psychiatric criteria.
-For example, sexual activity between a 19-yr-old and a 16-yr-old may be a crime and not a pedophilic disorder, depending on the jurisdiction.
+For example, sexual activity between a 19-year-old and a 16-year-old may be a crime and not a pedophilic disorder, depending on the jurisdiction.
 Diagnostic age guidelines apply to Western cultures and not to the many cultures that accept sexual activity, marriage, and childbearing at much younger ages and accept much greater age differences between sex partners than Western cultures do.

 Most pedophiles are male.
 Attraction may be to young boys, girls, or both.
 But pedophiles prefer opposite-sex to same-sex children 2:1.
 In most cases, the adult is known to the child and may be a family member, stepparent, or a person with authority (eg, a teacher, a coach).
 Looking or touching seems more prevalent than genital contact.
 Pedophiles may be attracted only to children (exclusive form) or also adults (nonexclusive form); some are attracted only to children who are related to them (incest).

-Predatory pedophiles, many of whom have antisocial personality disorder, may use force and threaten to physically harm the child or the child’s pets if the abuse is disclosed.
+Predatory pedophiles, many of whom have antisocial personality disorder Antisocial Personality Disorder (ASPD) Antisocial personality disorder is characterized by a pervasive pattern of disregard for consequences and for the rights of others.
+Diagnosis is by clinical criteria.
+Treatment may include cognitive-behavioral... read more , may use force and threaten to physically harm the child or the child’s pets if the abuse is disclosed.

 Extensive use of child pornography is a reliable marker of sexual attraction to children and may be the only indicator of the disorder.
 However, use of child pornography by itself does not meet criteria for pedophilic disorder, although it is typically illegal.